Tiangong space station: Co-orbital space telescope

+The Xuntian or Chinese space station survey telescope (CSST) is a space telescope under development.

+The telescope will feature a 2 m diameter primary mirror and is expected to have a field of view approximately 300 to 350 times larger than that of the Hubble Space Telescope.
+Its 2.5-gigapixel camera is designed to survey up to 40 percent of the sky over its minimum ten year service life.

+As of 2026, Xuntian is scheduled for launch in 2027 aboard a Long March 5B rocket.
+It is planned to co-orbit with the station, allowing periodic docking for servicing and maintenance.

 Construction

 Planning

 In 2011, it was announced that the future space station was planned to be assembled from 2020 to 2022.
 By 2013, the space station's core module was planned to be launched earlier, in 2018, followed by the first laboratory module in 2020, and a second in 2022.
 By 2018, it was reported that this had slipped to 2020–2023.
 In February 2020, a total of 11 launches were planned for the whole construction phase, beginning in 2021.
 In 2021, it was reported China National Space Administration planned to complete the construction of the space station in 2022.

 Tiangong modules are self-contained and pre-assembled, in contrast to the US Orbital Segment of the ISS, which required spacewalking to interconnect cables, piping, and structural elements manually.
 The assembly method of the station can be compared with the Soviet-Russian Mir space station and the Russian orbital segment of the International Space Station, making China the second nation to develop and use automatic rendezvous and docking for modular space station construction.
 The technologies in the construction are derived from decades of Chinese crewed spaceflight experiences, including those gained from Tiangong-1 and Tiangong-2 prototypes, as well as the purchase of aerospace technology from Russia in the early 1990s.
 A representative of the Chinese crewed space program stated that around 2000, China and Russia were engaged in technological exchanges regarding the development of a docking mechanism used for space stations.
-Deputy Chief Designer, Huang Weifen, stated that near the end of 2009, China Manned Space Agency (CMSA) began to train astronauts on how to dock spacecraft.
+Deputy Chief Designer, Huang Weifen, stated that near the end of 2009, CMSA began to train astronauts on how to dock spacecraft.

 In accordance to the plan, by the end of 2022, the fully assembled Tiangong space station had three 22 metric-ton modules in a basic T-shape.
 Because of the modular design, the Tiangong space station can be further expanded into six modules possibly enabling more astronaut participation in the future.